 - Is your property equipped with modern and desirable amenities?

 After establishing the value of your property with your estate agent, it’s time to work out the best pricing strategy to suit your requirements.

 When using a fixed price or price range indicator it’s essential that the price you’re promoting is in line with current trends in the real estate market.
 Setting a price too high will discourage potential buyers and setting a price too low will leave you little room to negotiate upwards.
 There are also legal factors related to the advertised price which your estate agent will discuss with you in full.

 2. No Price

 By using a ‘no price’ strategy, your agent will seek to target a particular type of buyer or target market.
-They may be buyers looking for a home in a suburb or a particular property type in your area.
+They may be buyers looking for a home in a specific suburb or a particular property type in your area.
 Once your agent establishes the needs of a potential buyer and the current trends in the market, a price can be established.

 Method of sale

 There are two main methods for selling your home, through an auction or a private treaty.
 An experienced real estate agent will advise you on the method that is best for your circumstances.
 It’s important to remember that you, the seller, will always have the final say as to which method is chosen.

 - Based on an intensive promotional campaign over an extended period of time